arian-askari/SOLID/README.md

 ## Overiew
 We introduce SOLID, a novel approach to generating large-scale, intent-aware information-seeking dialogues.
 Our method leverages self-seeding and multi-intent self-instructing schemes to produce high-quality dialogues.
 Additionally, we propose SOLID-RL, an enhanced version of SOLID, designed to increase efficiency without compromising the quality of generated dialogues.
+SOLID's method to creating intent-aware dialogs highlights the possibilities of using LLMs to generate meaningful and diverse while intent-aware conversations.

 ## Dataset
 Explore ![``/data/``](./data/) and  ![``/data/``](./src/) directory to access to our datasets and code for intent-aware dialogue generation.